 Spending Time In Nature Is Good For Your Health

-Last week a new study was published providing guidelines for kids’ physical activity in a 24 hour period, and reinforced the importance of outdoor play for kids’ overall health and wellbeing.
+A study was published providing guidelines for kids’ physical activity in a 24 hour period, and reinforced the importance of outdoor play for kids’ overall health and wellbeing.

 We all know the importance of moving our body every day, and the risks associated with a sedentary lifestyle (sitting is the new smoking, right?).
 Yet, Canadians are spending more time indoors (and sitting), which is having a huge impact on our mental and physical health, particularly with children.